 This research uses a planar monopole antenna with a circular patch shape that can operate at frequencies of 2.4 and 5.8 GHz.
 Equations (1) to (4) can be used to calculate the dimensions of a planar monopole.
 Table 3 shows the dimensions of a conventional planar monopole antenna.
-An optimization is show the dimensions of the optimization antenna.
+An optimization is performed based on the calculation results to obtain an antenna with good specifications.
+Table 4 and Figure 2 show the dimensions of the optimization antenna.